william-opie/home-media-server/README.md

 ## Quick Start

-Copy the .env template file using `cp .env.example .env`, and set the variable values.
+From the directory that you cloned the project into, copy the .env template file using `cp .env.example .env`, and set the variable values.
-Next, run `sudo bash pihole-setup.sh` to complete the [Pihole setup commands](https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#installing-on-ubuntu-or-fedora).
+Next, if your host is running Ubuntu or Fedora, run `sudo bash pihole-setup.sh`.
+This alters the default DNS resolver settings [for compatibility with Pihole](https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#installing-on-ubuntu-or-fedora).
-Then, run `sudo docker compose up -d`.
+Then, run `sudo docker compose up -d` to start the media server containers.

-(Note: By default, Docker is only accessible with root privileges.
-If you want to [use Docker as a regular user](https://docs.docker.com/engine/install/linux-postinstall/), you need to add your user to the 'docker' group.)
+💡Note: By default, Docker is only accessible with root privileges.
+If you want to [use Docker as a regular user](https://docs.docker.com/engine/install/linux-postinstall/), you need to add your user to the 'docker' group.

-After running docker compose up for the first time, run `./update-config.sh` to update the applications base URLs and set the API keys in `.env`.
+After running `docker compose up` for the first time, run `sudo bash update-config.sh` to update the applications' base URLs and set the API keys in `.env`.
 This will also set the domain, LAN IP and TAILSCALE IP in etc-pihole/custom.list (setting your local DNS records in Pihole).

 If you want to see Jellyfin information on the homepage widget, create an API key in Jellyfin's Settings and enter the value for `JELLYFIN_API_KEY`.
 If you want to see Pihole information on the homepage widget, retrieve the Pihole API key from the admin dashboard and enter the value for `PIHOLE_API_KEY`.